pra-navi/tp/docs/UserGuide.md

  Error message | How to resolve
 ---------------|---------------
-`Invalid command format!...` | Ensure that a keyword is provided.
+`Invalid command format!…` | Ensure that a keyword is provided.

 <div style="page-break-after: always;"></div>